m1racoli/mcl-im-seg/README.md

 mvn clean install -Pnative
 ```

-The executables and packaged files can then be found the the **target** folder.
+The executables and packaged files can then be found in the **target** folder.

 ## Running ##
 The whole procedure of segmenting an image consists of four steps.
 Except for the first step, running HDFS recommended.
 For the second and third step a running ZooKeeper server is required (where the embedded server can be run via the -zk flag) for distributed metrics.
 If the embedded server is not used, then the Hadoop configuration should contain the options **mcl.zk.hosts** and **zk.metric.path**.